fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to Quranic creation narrative, Godﷻ   informed angels that He was going to create a khalifa (vicegerent) on earth.

     And mention [O Muhammad], when your Lord said to the angels, "Indeed, I will make upon the earth a successive authority."
 They said, "Will You place upon it one who causes corruption therein and sheds blood, while we declare Your praise and sanctify You?"
 Allah said, "Indeed, I know that which you do not know."
-    Quran (2:30)
+    Quran, surah Al-Baqarah (The Cow) 2:30

 While Islam recognizes the general idea of the development of life in stages, over a period of time, human beings are considered as a special act of creation.
 Islam teaches that human beings are a unique life form that was created by Allah in a special way, with unique gifts and abilities unlike any other: a soul and conscience, knowledge, and free will.
-In short, Muslims do not believe that human beings randomly evolved from apes🐒.
+In short, Muslims do not believe that human beings randomly evolved from apes 🐒.
 The life of human beings began with the creation of two people, a male and a female named Adam and Hawwa (Eve).

 The Quran describes how Allah created Adam.

     "We created man from sounding clay, from mud moulded into shape..."
-    Quran 15:26
+    Quran, surah Al-Hijr (The Rock) 15:26

-    "He began the creation of man from clay, and made his progeny from a quintessence of fluid" Quran 32:7-8
+    "He began the creation of man from clay, and made his progeny from a quintessence of fluid" Quran, surah As-Sajda (The Prostration) 32:7-8

 According to a hadith, Allah created the body of Adam and it lay still for some time.
 During that time Iblis went through Adam's body and got thoughts that he will be able to control Adam because his body was hollow.